 If you do want to clean in this way, then do keep in mind that any added knobs, for example, may present grain in a different direction.

-It is also always best to use lint-free cloths as to not leave any bits of fiber behind.
+It is also always best to use lint-free clothes so as to not leave any bits of fiber behind.
 Using paper towels is absolutely fine, just do not expect the surface to be fully lint-free.

 Warm Water And Cloth